 Billy: I’ve bought many times from those by the way.
 So everyone listening do not think that those don’t work.
 But for me, I was like, man, if everyone in the freaking marketplace is all doing these types of videos, if I want people to remember me, I can’t do that.
 So I literally do these productions because I want to be seen in a different light than that.
 The reason why we don’t talk about like our online courses and we talk about the fact that we’re competing with college is because when people associated with us, I don’t want them to be like, well, who’s digital marketing course to buy?
 I want them to go, well shit.
 Do I send my kid to, you know, this.
 Is this program, this MBA program, or do I just put them in the gene pool?
 That’s the conversation I want to have with our brands.

-Billy: Um, so it's about zagging and then trends.
-A lot of the times you see us do a video, I'll do it based on what people want to see.
-So yes, when I did an advertisement that was a parody of the greatest showman, it's because it was an entrepreneurial movie that won a bunch of awards.
+Billy: So it’s about zagging and then trends.
+A lot of the times you see us do a video, I’ll do it based on what people want to see.
+So yes, when I did an advertisement that was a parody of the greatest showman, it’s because it was an entrepreneurial movie that won a bunch of awards.
 I saw it in theaters and I knew it was going to win a bunch of awards.
-So I knew what would have a, a great weapon half when I did the wolf of paid advertising, advertise we did, which is a parody of the Wolf of Wall Street is because it's one of the greatest business movies of all time and we don't have a ton of movies out there representing us and I knew my audience would relate to that.
-So I follow the trends and you guys can use Google trends and they'll tell you things that people are chatting about and that allows to, I guess the virality of it for it to get shared, commented and engaged on.
+So I knew what would have a, a great weapon half when I did the wolf of paid advertising, advertise we did, which is a parody of the Wolf of Wall Street is because it’s one of the greatest business movies of all time and we don’t have a ton of movies out there representing us and I knew my audience would relate to that.
+So I follow the trends and you guys can use Google trends and they’ll tell you things that people are chatting about and that allows to, I guess the virality of it for it to get shared, commented and engaged on.